 Parliament meets in plenary session every month (except August) in Strasbourg, for a'part-session' lasting four days (from Monday to Thursday).
-Six times a year, it also meets in Brussels for two days (Wednesday and Thursday).
+Additional part-sessions are held in Brussels.
 The part-session is divided into daily sittings.

 Plenary business mainly focuses on debates and votes.
 Only the texts adopted in plenary and written declarations signed by a majority of Parliament's component Members formally constitute acts of the European Parliament.

 These concern different types of text depending on the subject under consideration and the legislative procedure applicable:

 During the plenary sitting, Parliament can decide to express its opinion on any matter which it considers important.
 It can also ask the Commission to submit an appropriate proposal on issues which in Parliament's view require a legislative act to be adopted.
 The sitting also includes a period set aside for Question Time with the Council and/or the Commission.
 In general, Question Time with the Commission is held on Tuesday, and with the Council on Wednesday.
 The questions must be submitted in advance, in writing, to the President of Parliament, who decides whether they are admissible.